sleuthkit/sleuthkit/bindings/java/README.txt

 JAR file compiled and have compiled the associated dynamic library from the C/C++ code.

+The following jar files must be on the classpath.
+Version details can be found in ivy.xml.
+- sqlite-jdbc
+- postgresql-jdbc
+- c3p0

 Requirements:
 * Java JDK
 * Ant